By Barbara Kinosky,

 About the Author:

 Barbara Kinosky is the Managing Partner of Centre Law and Consulting and has more than twenty-five years of experience in all aspects of federal government contracting.
-Barbara is a nationally known expert on GSA and VA Schedules and the Service Contract Act, and she has served as an expert witness for federal government contracting cases.
+She is a nationally known expert on GSA and VA Schedules and the Service Contract Act, and has served as an expert witness for federal government contracting cases.
+Barbara was named a top attorney for federal contracting by Smart CEO magazine in 2010, 2012 and 2015.